 This is also a great opportunity to incorporate fine motor practice with your preschoolers.
 Write your child’s name and have him trace along the lines with mini erasers, pom poms, stickers, marhmallows etc.

 Here we used marshmallows for name writing practice in a winter theme.
-Keep reading for more name writing activities.
+Keep reading for a name writing worksheet and more name writing activities.

 Name crafts for kids

-Make learning your name fun with themed name crafts like this free Halloween name craft.
+For more fun ways to learn your name fun with themed name crafts, check out this free Halloween name craft.

-These free pilgrim name crafts are an editable way to teach the letters in your child’s name too.
+These free pilgrim name crafts are an editable way to teach your child the letters of their name too.

 Even these festive Christmas name crafts are fun for kids of all ages to learn their name.